Posted in Colonialism, Creative writing, exploitation, greed, Literature, Aesthetics, power, Prose, racism

 So I understand why CA reacted the way he did .
 I have read and re-read the paper where CA calls Conrad out and some of the claims against Conrad there are justified.

 But CA should also have recognized that Conrad, talking through Marlow, was very savage and scathing in his demolition of the justifications of the colonial enterprise.
 Nearly every white man in that novella is presented as grossly ignorant, lacking in depth and driven by greed.
-Conrad is particularly critical of the methods of the white colonizer and even the pilgrims going up the river with Marlow come across as a bunch of poorly camouflaged mercenaries in search of loot and plunder.
+Conrad is particularly critical of the methods of the white colonizer.
+Even the pilgrims going up the river with Marlow come across as a bunch of poorly camouflaged mercenaries in search of loot and plunder.
 Kurtz is the archetype of evil, of cruelty and unspeakable savagery.
-Indeed the heart of Darkness refers to the heart of Kurtz and not to the Congo.
-It describes the depravity in the heart of Kurtz.
-It refers to that twisted heart ruined by its obsession with ivory, an obsession that pushes Kurtz to carry out ivory raids and to put the heads of all who opposed him on stakes!
+Indeed the Heart of Darkness more appropriately refers to the heart of Kurtz and not to the Congo as a geographical space.
+The novel describes the depravity in the heart of Kurtz.
+It refers to that twisted heart ruined by its obsession with ivory, an obsession that pushes Kurtz to carry out ivory raids and to put the heads of all who opposed him on spikes!

 Posted in Uncategorized